Machine learning analysis of dimensional reduction conjecture for nonequilibrium Berezinskii-Kosterlitz-Thouless transition in three dimensions: Universal jump of helicity modulus

 Now, we turn our attention to the 3D DRFXYM at zero temperature.
+Similar to the 2D XY model, we evaluate the helicity modulus by measuring the response force to the twist of the spins.
+Suppose twisting the spins at the top boundary of a 3D cubic simulation box of length $L$ by a slight angle $\theta$ with respect to the bottom boundary.
+The helicity modulus $\Gamma$ is then expressed as:

+where $H$ is the Hamiltonian of the 3D DRFXYM.
+Importantly, Eq.~\eqref{Gamma_def} can be applied to nonequilibrium situations, considering $\langle ... \rangle$ as the average for nonequilibrium steady states.
 Assuming that the concept of dimensional reduction is valid, the universal jump relation is obtained by substituting the effective temperature Eq.~\eqref{effective_temperature} into Eq.~\eqref{hm_jump_2D}.
 The resulting equation is